Ingest: Language Models, Like Humans, Show Content Effects on Reasoning Tasks

 Summary

 Lampinen et al. systematically test whether large language models exhibit the same "content effects" as humans on logical reasoning tasks — the tendency to reason more accurately when semantic content supports the correct logical inference.
 Across three tasks (natural language inference, syllogisms, Wason selection task), LMs mirror human accuracy patterns: both perform better on familiar/believable content and worse on abstract or belief-violating content.
-Model confidence even correlates negatively with human response times on the same problems.
-The key divergence is the Wason selection task, where LMs generally outperform humans and show different error distributions (fewer matching-bias errors, more antecedent-false errors).
-Chain-of-thought prompting can partially restore content-independent reasoning in strong models, paralleling the effect of deliberative "slow" thinking in humans.
-The authors argue these findings show dual-system-like behavior can emerge from a single system without explicit symbolic reasoning, and that content effects may arise from training on human-generated text that reflects real-world statistical regularities.
+Model confidence correlates negatively with human response times on the same problems, even after controlling for task variables and accuracy.
+The key divergence is the Wason selection task, where LMs generally outperform humans and show a different error distribution (fewer matching-bias errors, more antecedent-false errors).
+Chain-of-thought prompting can partially restore content-independent reasoning in strong models by improving performance on abstract/unfamiliar conditions without degrading familiar ones.
+The authors argue these findings show dual-system-like behavior can emerge from a single system without explicit symbolic reasoning, and that content effects may arise from training on human-generated text reflecting real-world statistical regularities.
+Content effects survive instruction tuning (Flan-PaLM 2) and scale (larger models are more accurate but not less content-biased).

 Connections Found

-The /connect discovery identified three genuine connections in the KB:
+The /connect discovery identified four genuine connections in the KB — three previously established and one new:

 -

-human-writing-structures-transfer-to-llms-because-failure-modes-overlap — grounds: This paper provides direct empirical evidence for the note's central (self-described "speculative") claim that LLMs exhibit human-like failure modes.
+human-writing-structures-transfer-to-llms-because-failure-modes-overlap — grounds: This paper provides direct empirical evidence for the note's central claim that LLMs exhibit human-like failure modes.
 Content effects across three reasoning tasks, with quantifiable confidence/RT correlations, move the claim from speculative toward empirically supported.
+The Wason divergence marks a concrete boundary where the overlap breaks down.

 -